A-Dakkak-Badwi/A-Dakkak-Badwi/README.md

 # Hey there!
 I'm **Abdulkader Dakkak Badwi** 🎉

 👾 Aspiring software developer on a quest to conquer the digital realm.
-I used to be a Dev like you, then I took a syntax error in the key! 🏹⚔️
+I used to be a Dovah-loper like you, then I took a syntax error in the key! 🏹⚔️

 ## 🚀 What I Do
 - Building exciting applications and websites using **Python**, **HTML**, and **CSS**.